 Coronavirus (COVID-10): impact on the breast cancer screening programme

-The number of women the programme can currently screen is reduced due to the need for social distancing and appropriate infection control measures.
+Due to measures in place to reduce the spread of COVID-19, the number of women the programme can currently screen is reduced due to the need for social distancing and appropriate infection control measures.

 This has led to a backlog of women awaiting screening.